 - Castor Oil – A plant-based oil used to manage stomach ailments can also be used to manage Achilles tendon inflammation.
 This is because castor oil is a triglyceride compromising of 90 percent ricinoleic acid, a potent anti-inflammatory agent, hence making it a proven solution in reducing swelling on the affected tendon.
 To apply it, warm the oil (not boiling!), take a little at a time and massage the area until it’s fully absorbed.

 - Vitamin E Oil – Another oil that is also an inflammation reliever and an effective antioxidant.
 Vitamin E also helps in our circulation function, which further reduces soreness.
 You can apply the oil in the same way as castor oil, however, warming is not necessary.
 Use daily until swelling is reduced.

 - Turmeric – Known as a healing spice, turmeric is an excellent remedy for Achilles tendon injuries from the properties of curcumin, scientifically proven as one of the best natural painkillers in the world by activating the opioid system that is connected to our body’s anti-inflammatory response.
 A good way to apply this spice is to mix it with water into a paste and apply it to the inflamed area to boost circulation and reduce swelling.

-While home treatments are great ways of treating or preventing Achilles tendon injuries, an expert opinion may be necessary especially when the pain persists for months and shows no sign of waning.
+While home care management are great ways of managing or preventing Achilles tendon injuries, an expert opinion may be necessary especially when the pain persists for months and shows no sign of waning.
 In this case, schedule a consultation with a podiatrist to have your feet examined.